3 Signs It's Time to Re-Caulk

 Mold causes all sorts of problems – it can flare up allergies, cause damage to your home, and it just looks gross.
 Unfortunately, bathrooms, kitchens, and windows subjected to the elements are perfect environments for mold to grow since it likes damp areas.
 One of caulk’s jobs is to prevent mold from being able to get between the tub, sink, or window and the wall or floor.
 Even if it seems like the tub and wall have a snug fit, without the protective seal of waterproof caulk, moisture can get in between surfaces and allow mold to flourish.

-3. If it's 5+ Years old
+3. If it's 5+ Years Old

-Consider replacing caulk every 5 years, even if it isn’t showing signs of wear and tear.
+Consider replacing caulk every five years, even if it isn’t showing signs of wear and tear.
 By maintaining and replacing it regularly, you prevent damage that may be caused by peeling, cracking, mold, or mildew.

 Getting Started